Business valuation metrics reveal the market's consensus view on the company's financial health and prospects for future earnings.

 Valuation metrics belong to one of six financial metrics families that analysts call financial statement metrics.
 Financial statement metrics use date from company financial statements to measure …

-These metrics derive primarily from figures from the four primary financial accounting statements in Exhibit 1:
+These metrics derive primarily from figures in the four primary financial accounting statements in Exhibit 1:

-Note that some businesspeople refer to all statement metrics as business ratios.
+Some businesspeople refer to financial statement metrics as business ratios.
 This is because almost all of these metrics do in fact calculate as ratios, made of two or more financial statement figures.
 The four valuation metrics appearing below are result from ratio calculations.
 However, Note especially, however, a few financial statement metrics in other families are not ratios.
 The Working capital activity metric, for instance, is the difference between two Balance sheet figures, not a ratio.

 What is the Purpose of Financial Statement Metrics?
 Who Uses These Metrics?

-Financial statement metrics are generally useful to …
+Financial statement metrics are generally useful for …

 Six Families of Financial Statement Metrics (Business Ratios)